gojkov/detroit-labs-weather-app/README.md

 These were some of the most important, driving questions I asked myself over the course of completing the project.
 There was a lot of room for interpretation in my outline from Pedro, and whenever a situation arose where I needed to make a decision, I chose to **not** to take the easy way out or 'see what I can get away with'.
 I do things because they are hard, not because they are easy.
 I wanted to handle the ambiguity by choosing the harder-but-superior option.

+In particular, there was ambiguity around how the user's location was to be determined.
+Some might have chose an input field for an address, which pulled up a map with their position on it, etc. I chose to leave the user with only 1 decision to make - "Do I grant this site access to my location?"
+If they allow it, it will autodetect their coordinates from the HTML5 Geolocation API.
+If they deny it access, it will query IPStock API to determine their coordinates from their IP address.
+Either path then triggers the OpenWeatherMap API calls.
+Until that data returns, the user sees a loading spinner.
+The app switches on when the data returns.

 ## Time Investment

 All JavaScript/React functionality was completed in 8 hours, 42 minutes.